 - Side effects of treatment

 Surgical treatment of prostate cancer raises many questions about a man’s ability to remain sexually active.
 For some men, changes including impotence may be temporary but for others, these problems may be permanent.
-Urinary incontinence may be present.
+Urinary incontinence

 During radiation therapy, patients may notice a number of side effects, which usually disappear when treatment ends.
 For example, patients may have skin reactions (redness, dryness or wetness) in the area being treated, and they may feel unusually tried.
 Patients also may have diarrhea and frequent and uncomfortable urination.
 Some patients are impotent after radiation therapy.